qazuor/qazuor.com/src/content/blog/getting-started-with-astro.md

 ---
 title: Getting Started with Astro
+excerpt:
-excerpt: Learn how to build lightning-fast websites with Astro, the modern web framework that ships zero JavaScript by default.
+  Learn how to build lightning-fast websites with Astro, the modern web framework that ships zero JavaScript by default.
 publishDate: 2025-01-15
 tags: [Astro, React, Web Development, Performance]
 readTime: 8 min read
 draft: false
+category: Web Development
+image: ./_images/placeholder-1.jpg
 ---

 ## Why Astro?

 Astro is a revolutionary framework that prioritizes performance by shipping zero JavaScript by default.
 It's perfect for content-focused websites like blogs, marketing sites, and portfolios.

 ## Key Benefits

 ### 1. Zero JavaScript by Default

 Astro generates static HTML with no JavaScript unless you explicitly need it.
 This results in:

 - Faster page loads
 - Better SEO